Posted on 23 Mar 2017

 Do you have visibility over your entire talent pool?
 Current employees, past employees, contractors, freelancers, past and potential applicants?
 If you answered ‘no’, you’re not alone.
 As new models of work continue to develop and evolve – think flexible work arrangements, the ‘gig’ economy and the on-demand economy – the ability to strategically source permanent and short-term talent will become increasingly important.

-Talent acquisition strategies, that build internal and external pipelines of talent, are needed so that skilled talent can be quickly identified and mobilized.
+Talent acquisition strategies, that build internal and external pipelines of talent, are needed so that skilled talent can be quickly identified and mobilised.
 How can this be achieved?
 Move recruitment strategy beyond acquisition based on skill-set and experience, to encompass attitude – willingness to challenge the status quo, comfort with ambiguity, creativity, and a solution-based mindset.
 Create talent pools that encompass internal and external talent.
 Build pipelines of talent.
 This is an area many organisations do poorly.
 Currently only 43% of respondents feel confident that they have established or mature talent pools to meet the future needs of the company.1

 Go beyond workforce planning – create career path visibility for all